nicholaswilde/frame-fi/README.md

     #define FTP_PASSWORD "password"
     ```
 > [!NOTE]
-> The `WIFI_SSID` and `WIFI_PASSWORD` fields are not currently used, as the device uses `WiFiManager` to handle Wi-Fi connections through a captive portal.
-They are included for potential future use.
+> This project uses `WiFiManager` to handle Wi-Fi connections via a captive portal, so you don't need to hardcode your network credentials.
+The `WIFI_SSID` and `WIFI_PASSWORD` fields in `secrets.h` are placeholders for a potential future feature and are not currently used.

 ## :rocket: Usage